4ceRT4in/TitanReborn/README.md

 # TitanReborn

-Fabric 1.18.2 Port of the Combat Mod "Titan"
+Fabric 1.18.2 Port of the PVP expansion mod "Titan Combat"